Aadv1k/reddit-tts-gui/README.md

 - Generate videos for subs based on comments,(askreddit) so reading individual comments
 - Generate videos for subs with longer posts,(entitledparents), so slicing the post into multiple frames to fit the text.
+- Easy login, all you need to do, is run `main.py`, you will get a link; go to the link and click allow; Thats it! the credentials are written to a json file so
-- Optional customizability options to change the font, backdrop, position of text on the screen
+- Optional customizability options to change the font, backdrop, position of text on the screen you dont need to repeat this step as long as the file is there.
 # Todo

 **Feel free to suggest any feature or bug via comments or issues**